jabo-bernardo/jabo-bernardo/README.md

 ### About Me
 - 📚 Self-taught
 - 🏗 I love working on backend
-- 📦 70% of my repositories is private 😂
+- 📦 70% of my repositories are private 😂

 ### My Web Dev Tech Stack
 - MongoDB